 Simulation Studies of G-matrix Stability and Evolution, ppt for a talk given at an ESI workshop sponsored by the Vienna Science and Technology Fund, July 2009, Vienna, Austria

 Evolution Along Selective Lines of Least Resistance, ppt for talk at the August, 2009 ESEB meeting in Torino, Italy

 NESCent Academy Workshop in Evolutionary Quantitative Genetics, August, 2013, Durham, NC

 Phenotypic Evolution: the Emergence of a New Synthesis, ppt for American Society of Naturalists Presidential Address, 9 July 2012, First Joint Congress on Evolutionary Biology, Ottawa, Canada

-NIMBioS Tutorial on Evolutionary Quantitative Genetics, August, 2014, Knoxville, TN
+NIMBioS Tutorial on Evolutionary Quantitative Genetics, lecture videos, August, 2014, Knoxville, TN